ivorking/gunreform/README.md

 # README

-This application is designed to support efforts to reform gun control laws in the USA, Mexico and South Africa.
-These jurisdictions have relatively high levels of gun related violence.
+This application is designed to support efforts to reform gun control laws in the USA, Mexico, South Africa and Australia.

 Thanks to the Sydney GA crew for their help and patience getting this app up and running.